SamueleMarchioni/Innovate-Ventures-website/progetto/frontend/readme.md

 ## Local Serve
 To help in testing the project, some additional script have been added to the package.json file.

-If you want to test the project locally you can use the added command:
+If you want to test the project locally you can remove the baseURL value.

-      npm run generate-local

-This set the DEV environmnet variable.
-This is used in the nuxt.config.ts file to fix an issue with the local serving of the project.
-This is the new app field:

-      app: {
-        // Checking environment variable to decide root
-        baseURL: process.env.DEV? '' : '/Name-of-Repo'
-      }

 When the project is ready, you can use: